alexs2112/University-Notes/DATA201/04 - Relational Data Model and Attributes.md

 Data with different levels of measurement are best to encode in different ways.
 Dimensions and Measures are important concepts in many analysis tools.

-**Marks** - A term for the basic building blocks of visual language
- - Points
- - Lines
- - Areas